Hair loss is not exclusively a male problem. During and after menopause, millions of women also suffer from a dwindling hair quantity.

-In collaboration with the dermatological institute of the University Clinic Jena, Dr. Wolff R&D has discovered properties of caffeine, which could help reduce this type of hair loss.
+In collaboration with the dermatological institute of the University Clinic Jena, Dr. Wolff -Research has discovered properties of caffeine, which could help reduce this type of hair loss.

 Click here » to read the answers to the most frequently asked questions.